Abhishek-karmakar/deep-learning-setup-example/README.md

 	Upgrade the libraries to the most updaed version.
 	- conda update --all # this will update all the libraries in Anaconda and Spyder

+ANN part 2

+	Part1 - Data PreProcessing
+		- Use the DataPreProcessing - Classification template.

+	Part2 - Building the Deeplearning Model.